rhaamo/ARP-2600/README.md

 ## Board 5-1
 - In patroche PCB view, pin 1 and 4 are swapped from the schematics
+- see notes in schematics for renamed parts

 # Guidelines
 - keep the same number as original schematics (R123, CR42, etc.)